dhruvvyas90/qemu-rpi-kernel/README.md

 # qemu-rpi-kernel

+## Emuation using Qemu's native raspi2/3 machine

+Check instructions under `native-emulation` subfolder in order to use Qemu's native raspi2/3 machine to emulate raspberry pi.

+## Emulation using pre-compiled versatilepb kernels

 Ready-made kernels that can be used to emulate a Raspberry Pi using QEMU.

 They are compiled from the same [kernel sources] used for official Raspian